 Is the Capital One® Journey℠ Student Rewards card a good choice?

-Despite all the changes regarding student credit cards resulting from the Credit Card Act several years ago, there are still a myriad of options available in this category and choosing the best one is no easy task.
+Despite all the changes regarding student credit cards resulting from the Credit Card Act several years ago, there are still quite a few options for student credit, so the challenge is to decide which one is the best fit.
 Here’s an honest review of the Journey Student Rewards credit card.

 What are the requirements?

-Since this card is designed for college students it is much easier to qualify for than a regular consumer credit card.
+The good news is that since this card is designed for those with little or no credit history it is much easier to qualify for than a regular consumer credit card.
 The requirements are:

 - To apply you need to be at least 18 years of age and have a valid Social Security number.

-- If you are responsible for paying rent/mortgage, then your annual income must be greater than your annual rent/mortgage payments.
+- If you are responsible for paying rent, then your annual income must be greater than your annual rent payments.

 - Approval is based upon satisfying Capital One’s credit standards.

-- Just like every other credit card company, Capital One does not publicly disclose the credit score requirements for a given card.
-So if you want that info, you’re not going to find it.
+- Just like every other credit card company, Capital One does not publicly disclose it’s underwriting standards.

 However, because this card is geared towards students with no credit history or very limited credit history, if you meet their basic qualifications then it’s worth giving the application a try.